 Tell Oxford about it (free) by adding your event on Daily Info!

 Oxford University childcare (follow the link for full details) is subsidised for staff and students and provided by a number of private partners.
 All are OFSTED inspected.
-In addition, three colleges have nurseries open to all: Somerville, Balliol and Wolfson.
+In addition, two colleges have nurseries open to all: Balliol and Wolfson.
 Follow the links for full details.

 Rainbow House, by the Wesley Memorial Hall (New Inn Hall Street, tel 243216), welcomes mothers with babies or small children between 10:30 and 14:00 on Wednesday, Thursday and Friday during school termtime.
 It's open to anyone with a small child, up to age five, to drop in and meet friends, buy refreshments and let children play etc.